 If you own your own home you get the chance to benefit from rising residential property prices.
 So, to diversify further, you could think about investing in commercial property.

-An OEIC or ISA investment that pools your money with other investors, giving you access to a range of commercial properties.
-The fund buys commercial properties like shops, office blocks, retail parks and warehouses in different regions in the UK or across the world.
+A property fund buys commercial properties like shops, office blocks, retail parks and warehouses in different regions in the UK or across the world.
+It may occasionally invest in residential property and also develop properties.

 When you invest in a property OEIC or ISA your money buys shares or units in the fund.
 It is pooled together with other investors and a fund manager uses the money to invest in property or property securities.
 The fund then earns rent from tenants.
 The properties may also gain in value over time.
 The fund can re-invest the rental income in further properties for growth.
 An experienced fund manager will look for the best investment opportunities, aiming to buy commercial property for the right price, at the right time and in the right place.

 They can provide investors with both long-term growth and income if needed.
 They give you the advantage of investing in property without having to deal with the day-to-day issues a landlord would have.
 Therefore, they can help diversify your investments so not all your eggs are in one basket.
 They can give you access to sectors that you might otherwise not be able to invest in.

 Performance data source: Lipper.
-It takes into account the annual management charge and extra expenses, and assumes net income is reinvested.
+It takes into account the on-going charge figure (OCF) and assumes net income is reinvested.

 Past performance is not a guide to future performance.